 Keep Your Pet Warm During Cold Winter Days

 Pets get cold too!
 When the temperature drops, the best place to keep your pet is indoors to make sure he is kept warm.
 Wind chills can actually put your pet at risk if left outside.
 Pets can be sensitive to the brutal cold.
-In fact, pets like humans, may develop frostbite or hypothermia during extreme temperatures, it’s best to carefully limit outside activity for our family pets during extreme bouts of cold and bitter wind chills.
+In fact, pets, like humans, may develop frostbite or hypothermia during extreme temperatures, so it’s best to carefully limit outside activity for our family pets during extreme bouts of cold and bitter wind chills.

 If your pet is exposed to winter elements for longer periods of time, its best to make sure he has adequate shelter to help protect him from the cold and bitter wind.
 Outfitting your pet in a warm coat is also an option to keep him safe and comfortable.

-During the cold, the safest place for your pet is indoors with you.
+During the extreme cold, the safest place for your pet is indoors with you.
 Help keep your pet warm and safe during these bitter cold months!